j1and1/GodotUnityAdsInterface/README.md

 ## Known issues

 - Placement id always needs to be present for some reason
 - Banners are not working.
+Something about `UnityAds: com.unity3d.services.core.api.Sdk.logError() (line:70) :: No fill for placement banners` internet says that it is normal?